Oriental turtle dove

 The Oriental turtle dove or rufous turtle dove (Streptopelia orientalis) is a member of the bird family Columbidae.
-The species has a wide native distribution range from Europe, east across Asia to Japan.
+The species has a wide native distribution range from Central Asia east across Asia to Japan.
 The populations show variations in the patterning of plumage and have been designated into at least six named subspecies.
 Populations in the higher latitudes tend to migrate south in winter, while those closer to the tropics are sedentary.
 Vagrants have been recorded in North America.
 The species is predominantly granivorous and forages on the ground.

 Taxonomy

 The genus name Streptopelia is from Ancient Greek streptos, "collar" and peleia, "dove".
 The specific orientalis is Latin for "eastern", in this case referring to the type locality, China.

 The species has a wide distribution with geographical variation in plumage that has led to at least six subspecies being designated.
 The distributions of many are not disjunct and gradation exists except in some island populations.
 Some of the populations of Streptopelia turtur that occur on the eastern edge can be very similar in appearance to S. orientalis and in the past the two species have been lumped together.